JamesDodd1/Uni_Projects/Application Development/README.md

 ## 3. Setup
-1. Download the QuizCoursework Folder
+1. Download the QuizCoursework folder
 2. Open the `QuizCoursework.sln` file within the folder